ALinuxPerson/try-drop/README.md

 <sup>[1] Don't know what that means? don't worry, we'll get to that in a bit.</sup>

+# Usage

+This is exactly the problem I was having when I was making the [`ideapad`] project.

 # Dependencies
 At the bare minimum, there is only one dependency--`anyhow`.
 With all default features enabled, there are six dependencies.